wunderlins/protohand/doc/README.txt

         some_executable.exe --file="${param1}"

     where `${param1}` will b substitued by the value of the query parameter `value1`.
+Parameter names are case insensitive.

     The mapping is done throug the `PROGNAME_SHORT.ini` file.
-Detailed information on how to use the configuration file can be found in INSTALL.txt.
+Detailed information on how to use the configuration file can be found in INSTALLATION section.

     But in short, the following configuration would be needed to make the above example work: